bptlab/chimera/README.md

     mysql -u username -p -h localhost JEngineV2 < JEngine\src\main\resources\JEngineV2_schema.sql

-Please be aware of the database settings inside the web.xml .
+Please be aware of the database settings inside the web.xml in

+    JEngine/src/main/resources/webapp/WEB-INF/web.xml

 For the tests you may want to adapt also the database_connection in

-    JEngine/blob/dev/src/main/resources/database_connection
+    JEngine/src/main/resources/database_connection

 After changing server ips you may want to update the Config.java in the config package.